-Previous research has shown a strong association between self-directed services and the improvement in participant well-being.
+Overview: Previous research has shown a strong association between self-directed services and the improvement in participant well-being.
 However, little is known about the well-being of the family members engaged in these programs or the aspects of program operation most associated with their well-being.
-Given the growing population of individuals with long term support needs and the view of self-direction as a desired program, states could benefit from evidence regarding those program features that promote well-being and identify family caregivers best suited for different roles and responsibilities in these programs.
-Thus, this project will investigate the well-being of family members who are engaged in self-directed HCBS waiver programs as either the paid caregiver or the authorized representative.
+Given the growing population of individuals with long-term support needs and the view of self-direction as a desired program, states could benefit from evidence regarding those program features that promote well-being and identify family caregivers best suited for different roles and responsibilities in these programs.
+Thus, this project is investigating the well-being of family members who are engaged in self-directed HCBS waiver programs as either the paid caregiver or the authorized representative.
 The research aims at identifying the following issues; 1) how family relationships and the family environment or culture are associated with the operation of self-directed waiver programs, 2) which aspects of the family environment or culture and waiver program operation predict family members psychological and financial well-being and physical/mental health, and 3) whether the way the program operates exacerbates or buffers the impact of the family environment on family members well-being.
-The sample will include participants from Virginia and West Virginia and the research will be conducted through interviews with family members and analyzing data from Public Partnerships, LLC.
+The sample includes participants from Virginia and West Virginia and the research is gathering data through telephone interviews with family caregivers.